backstage/backstage/docs/conf/writing.md

 clientId: someGithubAppClientId
 clientSecret: someGithubAppClientSecret
 webhookSecret: someWebhookSecret
-privateKey: someSecretRsaPrivateKey
+privateKey: |
+  -----BEGIN RSA PRIVATE KEY----- SomeRsaPrivateKeySecurelyStored
+  -----END RSA PRIVATE KEY-----
 ```

-**Warning: RSA private keys should not be hard coded**.
+**Warning: Sensitive information, such as private keys, should not be hard coded**.
 We recommend that this entire file should be a secret and stored as such in a secure storage solution like Vault, to ensure they are neither exposed nor misused.
+This example key part only shows the format on how to use the yaml | syntax to make sure that the key is valid.